Request for customs intervention

 The request for customs intervention is provided for by:

-- Regulation (EU) No 608/2013 of 12 June 2013 and
+- Regulation (EU) No 608/2013 of 12 June 2013, and

 It is entirely possible to request customs intervention based on the legal framework (i.e., EU Regulation or IPC) of your choice.
 While the concepts are similar, certain differences may be noted.

-Duration of the Request for Intervention
+Duration of the request for intervention

-The request for intervention is free of charge (Article 8, Regulation (EU) No 608/2013 of 12 June 2013, with no provision in the IPC) and valid for one year from the date of acceptance of the application (Article 11.1, Regulation (EU) No 608/2013 of 12 June 2013 and R335-7 IPC together with R614-36 IPC).
+The request for intervention is free of charge (Art.
+8, Regulation (EU) No 608/2013 of 12 June 2013; the IPC does not specify this) and valid for one year from the date of acceptance of the application (Art.
+11.1, Regulation (EU) No 608/2013 of 12 June 2013 and R335-7 IPC together with R614-36 IPC).

-It is renewable free of charge upon written request (Article 12.1, Regulation (EU) No 608/2013 of 12 June 2013 and R335-7 IPC together with R614-36 IPC).
+It is renewable free of charge upon written request (Art.
+12.1, Regulation (EU) No 608/2013 of 12 June 2013 and R335-7 IPC together with R614-36 IPC).

-Patent or Patent Application?
+Patent or patent application?

 It does not appear possible to request customs intervention based on a mere application.

-It is therefore necessary to have a granted patent (wording of Article 2, Regulation (EU) No 608/2013 of 12 June 2013 and Article L614-32 IPC).
+Therefore, a granted patent is required (wording of Article 2, Regulation (EU) No 608/2013 of 12 June 2013 and Article L614-32 IPC).

 The request for intervention may be filed by:

-- at national or Union level:
+- at the national or Union level:

-- any person authorized by the proprietor (Article 3(2), Regulation (EU) No 608/2013 of 12 June 2013);
+- the patent proprietor (Article 3(1), Regulation (EU) No 608/2013 of 12 June 2013 and Article L614-32 IPC); at the national level only: any person authorized by the proprietor (Article 3(2), Regulation (EU) No 608/2013 of 12 June 2013);

-- any licensee (L614-32 IPC), exclusive or non-exclusive;
+- any licensee (L614-32 IPC), whether exclusive or not;

-- at Union level only:
+- at the Union level only:

-Form of the Request
+Form of the request

 Principle

-To request customs intervention, the following must be provided to customs (Article 6.3, Regulation (EU) No 608/2013 of 12 June 2013 and R335-6 CPI together with R614-36 CPI):
+To request customs intervention, it is necessary to provide customs with the following (Article 6.3, Regulation (EU) No 608/2013 of 12 June 2013 and R335-6 IPC together with R614-36 IPC):

-- A technical, precise, and detailed description of the authentic goods (markings, barcodes, images, etc., see Order of 29 June 2015, Art 2);
+- a copy of the patent; proof of the right to act (see above); a technical, precise, and detailed description of the authentic goods (markings, barcodes, images, etc., see Order of 29 June 2015, Art.
+2); information enabling the distinction between genuine and counterfeit products (origins of counterfeits, differences, etc.);

-Submission of the request
+Submission of the Application

 Direction générale des douanes et droits indirects Bureau E1

-Politique tarifaire et commerciale
+– Politique tarifaire et commerciale – Section Propriété intellectuelle et contrefaçon –

 11, rue des deux Communes 93558 MONTREUIL cedex

-Decision to accept or reject the request
+Decision to Accept or Reject the Application

-The applicant is notified within 30 working days of the decision to grant or reject the request (Article 9.1, Regulation (EU) No 608/2013 of 12 June 2013) from the date of receipt of the request (R335-7 CPI together with R614-36 CPI).
+The applicant is notified within a period of 30 working days of the decision to grant or reject the application (Article 9.1, Regulation (EU) No 608/2013 of 12 June 2013) from the date of receipt of the application (R335-7 CPI together with R614-36 CPI).

-Customs detention
+Customs Detention

 Principle